Curing (food preservation): Salt

 Salt (sodium chloride) is the primary ingredient used in meat curing.
 Removal of water and addition of salt to meat creates a solute-rich environment where osmotic pressure draws water out of microorganisms, slowing down their growth.
 Doing this requires a concentration of salt of nearly 20%.

-In addition, salt causes the soluble proteins to come to the surface of the meat that was used to make the sausages.
+In sausage production, salt causes the soluble proteins to come to the surface of the meat that was used to make the sausages.
 These proteins coagulate when the sausage is heated, helping to hold the sausage together.

 Sugar

-The sugar added to meat for the purpose of curing it comes in many forms, including honey, corn syrup solids, and maple syrup.
+The sugar added to meat for curing purposes comes in many forms, including honey, corn syrup solids, and maple syrup.
 However, with the exception of bacon, it does not contribute much to the flavor, but it does alleviate the harsh flavor of the salt.
 Sugar also contributes to the growth of beneficial bacteria such as Lactobacillus by feeding them.

 Nitrates and nitrites

 Nitrates and nitrites extend shelf life, help kill bacteria, produce a characteristic flavor and give meat a pink or red color.
 Nitrite (NO_{2}^{−}) is generally supplied by sodium nitrite or (indirectly) by potassium nitrate.
 Nitrite salts are most often used to accelerate curing and impart a pink colour.
 Nitrate is specifically used only in a few curing conditions and products where nitrite (which may be generated from nitrate) must be generated in the product over long periods of time.